jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 endmodule
 ```

-We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v2/39.png" alt="drawing" width="600"/></div>

 ### Part9-1-2

-Modify the carry-look-ahead adder of 1-1 using the defparam statements,
+Modify the carry-look-ahead adder of 1-1 using the ```defparam``` statements,
 changing the values of the delays from the testbench.
 Perform the
 behavioral modeling simulation and observe the delays propagated
 through the hierarchy.